celer-pkg/celer/docs/en-US/config_add_project.md

-# Add new project
+# Add a new project

 &emsp;&emsp;Each project has its own features, such as the dependencies of the project, the global cmake variables, the environment variables, the C/C++ macros, and the compile options.
 Celer recommends defining a respective configuration file for each project to describe the features of the project.

-To create new platrom, run:
+To create a new platrom, run:

 ```
 celer create --project=project_003